1978–79 WHA season: Regular season and playoff format

+The season started on October 13, 1978 with the Winnipeg Jets playing the Birmingham Bulls in Birmingham and the Edmonton Oilers playing the Cincinnati Stingers in Edmonton.

 Nelson Skalbania, the owner of Indianapolis Racers, signed the 17-year-old future superstar Wayne Gretzky to, at that time, an unprecedented personal contract worth between $1.125 and $1.75 million over four to seven years.
 Then as now, the National Hockey League's rules did not permit the signing of 17-year-olds.
 Skalbania, knowing that the WHA's long-term prospects were poor, felt owning the young star was more valuable than owning a WHA team.
 Eight games into the season, though, Skalbania needed cash and sold Gretzky to his old friend and former partner, Peter Pocklington, owner of the Edmonton Oilers.
 Pocklington purchased Gretzky and two other Indianapolis players, goaltender Eddie Mio and forward Peter Driscoll, paying $700,000 for the contracts of the three players.
 On Gretzky's 18th birthday, Pocklington signed him to a 21-year personal services contract worth between $4 and $5 million, the longest in hockey history.
 Gretzky would go on to capture the Lou Kaplan Trophy for rookie of the year, finish third in league scoring, and help the Oilers to first overall in the league.
 Nevertheless the Winnipeg Jets defeated Edmonton in the Avco World Trophy finals winning their third championship overall and second in a row.

 Playoff format: The top five teams in the league qualified for the playoffs.
 The fourth and fifth place teams started in a best-of-three quarterfinal series, while the top three finishers received byes into the semifinals.
 In the semifinals, the first place team played the 4th/5th winner, while second place played third place.
 Both semifinal series were best-of-seven.
 Since the second and third place teams knew they would be playing each other in the semifinals, they started their series while the 4th/5th mini-series was still going on.
 The finals, like the semifinals, were a best-of-seven.